(Copyright - Java[at]Saindra - 2010)

 Herbal Herbs

-The artemisia, also called wormwood, is a
+The artemisia, also called wormwood, is a full sun perennial.

 See more pictures of herb gardens.